ktravers/ktravers.github.io/_posts/2017-03-23-dev-ops-crash-course-day-four.md

 #### Templates

- vm.args.erb: lives on server so when build process finishes, copies args into the right place.
+`vm.args.erb`: lives on server so when build process finishes, copies args into the right place.
 Essentially a config file.

 #### Files